1. Privacy Statement

 (a) Under the Privacy Act, stakeholders have a right to seek access to information that CODA holds about them (although there are some exceptions to this).
 The stakeholders also have the right to ask for the correction of information that is inaccurate, incomplete, or out of date.
 If there is a request to exercise their right under the Privacy Act to seek access to the personal information that CODA holds about them, we ask that they contact CODA’s Company Secretary who will explain how CODA will handle their access request.

-(b) If the view that personal information is not accurate, complete, or up to date, we ask to the stakeholder to provide CODA’s Company Secretary with their request for correction.
+(b) If the view that personal information is not accurate, complete, or up to date, we ask the stakeholder to provide CODA’s Company Secretary with their request for correction.

 (c) CODA reserves the right to charge stakeholders to obtain access to their personal information.